Aurora Hamm – Secretary-General

-Erik helped to organize SSICsim 2014 in Toronto and is involved with HamMUN in Hamburg since 2015, where he has serve as Secretary-General last year.
+Erik helped to organize SSICsim 2014 in Toronto and is involved with HamMUN in Hamburg since 2015, where he has served as Secretary-General last year.
 Apart from specializing in particle physics, he is passionate about nuclear disarmament and is involved with the International Campaign to Abolish Nuclear Weapons (ICAN).

 Chiara Schmitz – Disarmament and International Security Committee (DISEC)

-Chiara grew up in a small town in Western Germany and is a third year law student at Albert-Ludwigs-Universität in Freiburg with a specialization of European and International public law.
+Chiara grew up in a small town in Western Germany and is a third-year law student at Albert-Ludwigs-Universität in Freiburg with a specialization of European and International public law.
 While she has lived in the US for a year as a high school student, she is currently on Erasmus in Lyon where she is learning French and takes classes in law as well as in international politics.
 BerlInMUN 2016 was her magical first conference and infected her immediately with the MUN virus.
-Since then she has attended various conferences throughout Europe as delegate, judge and chair, so she is extremely happy and excited to come back to BerlInMUN for her 8th conference.
-Besides pretending to be a lawyer or a diplomat, she loves 70s music, spontaneous trips to unknown places, goats, and everything astronomy and space related.
+Since then she has attended various conferences throughout Europe as a delegate, judge and chair, so she is extremely happy and excited to come back to BerlInMUN for her 8th conference.
+Besides pretending to be a lawyer or a diplomat, she loves 70s music, spontaneous trips to unknown places, goats, and everything astronomy and space-related.

 Jaqueline Wendel – United Nations Security Council (UNSC)

-Jaqueline is 19-year old student of political sciences and psychology at the University of Bonn.
+Jaqueline is a 19-year old student of political sciences and psychology at the University of Bonn.
 She discovered MUNs four years ago at high school and has been hooked ever since.
-This is why she signed up for the BIMUN/SINUB conference in 2016 as soon as she was enrolled at university and became part of the Executive Board just a few months later.
+This is why she signed up for the BIMUN/SINUB conference in 2016 as soon as she was enrolled at the university and became part of the Executive Board just a few months later.
 She loves how MUNs give you an opportunity to meet old and new friends and discuss politics with them.
 After being a delegate in BerlInMUN last year she is now excited to return as chair of the Security Council.
 Besides MUNs she likes to read, cook and bake and spend time with her friends.

-In her opinion August cannot come fast enough and she is very much looking forward to meeting all the participants of BerlInMUN 2018, having heated debates and partying all night long.
+In her opinion, August cannot come fast enough and she is very much looking forward to meeting all the participants of BerlInMUN 2018, having heated debates and partying all night long.

-Ali Zain Kara – United Nations Security Council (UNSC)
+Mathieu Anderson – United Nations Security Council (UNSC)

 Katharina Keuken – The BerlInMUN News Agency (BNA)

 Katharina has been active in Model United Nations since 2015.
-At her first week at the University she got to know the local association (the HamMUN) where the members come together once a week to discuss all kind of topics and have a conference of their own once a year.
+At her first week at the University, she got to know the local association (the HamMUN) where the members come together once a week to discuss all kind of topics and have a conference of their own once a year.

 Katharina is coming back to Berlin where she already participated once as a delegate and once as a journalist.
 To be honest – she actually applied for her first conference because some students can achieve a certificate in foreign languages at her university for attending.
-Before the conference she was certain that this would be her one and only conference.
+Before the conference, she was certain that this would be her one and only conference.
 However, it was not only the certificate but also a lot of fun, great experiences and even new friendships – so she has not stopped until today.

 When not MUNing Katharina studies law in her sixth semester in Hamburg.
-In her free time she loves to read a lot of fantasy, forces herself to the gym and likes to walk the dog by a lake or in a forest nearby.
+In her free time, she loves to read a lot of fantasy, forces herself to the gym and likes to walk the dog by a lake or in a forest nearby.

 Ana Victoria Martín Corral – The BerlInMUN News Agency (BNA)

-Ana is a 5th year medical student from Salamanca, Spain, who got severely addicted to MUNing through her home conference MUNUSAL.
+Ana is a 5th-year medical student from Salamanca, Spain, who got severely addicted to MUNing through her home conference MUNUSAL.